public-awesome/core/contracts/degen-club/README.md

 The Stargaze Degen Club is a loyalty program that rewards users for staking STARS in the form of reduced fees.
 The program is implemented as a set of NFT smart contracts.
 Users are assigned to a tier based on the amount of STARS they have staked.
 The tier determines the amount of fees they pay.

 A user mints a Stargaze Loyalty NFT (LNFT) to join the Stargaze Degen Club.
 It contains metadata that includes the amount of STARS they have staked.
-The staked amount is calculated on mint, and subsequently updated every 24 hours via ABCI end blocker callbacks.
+The staked amount is calculated on mint, and subsequently updated periodically via ABCI end blocker callbacks.
 LNFTs are non-transferable, and can only be minted by the user that staked the STARS.

 A Stargaze Name is required to mint an LNFT.
 In the future, when account abstraction and sub-accounts are implemented, multiple accounts can be associated with a single LNFT.
 This is useful in the case, for example, when you have a cold wallet that does the majority of staking, and a hot wallet for use for minting and trading on Stargaze.

-## Loyalty Collection (sg721-loyalty)
+## Loyalty Collection

-The Loyalty Collection is a cw721 contract that stores all the LNFTs.
+The Loyalty Collection is a [`cw721-onchain-metadata`](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-metadata-onchain) contract that stores all the LNFTs.

 ### State